bookercodes/pusher-chatkit-tut/README.md

 Then, create a room called "General":

-It is really imporatnt to note the unique **room ID** highlighted above.
+It is really important to note the unique **room ID** highlighted above.

-Done?
-Awesome, good job!

 ## Step 8.
 Component structure